deptagency/algomart/apps/cms/README.md

 In order for the API to connect to the CMS, the Directus key needs to be inputted into the CMS:

-a.
-Go to your profile (the icon at the very bottom left)
+1. Go to your profile (the icon at the very bottom left)
-b.
-Scroll all the way down to Token, under Admin Options
+1. Scroll all the way down to Token, under Admin Options
-c.
-Paste in the desired API key (has to match `CMS_API_KEY` in web)
+1. Paste in the desired API key (has to match `CMS_ACCESS_TOKEN` in web)

 ## Data Model Overview
 Once bootstrapped, the Directus CMS will be populated with configurable entities (Directus refers to these as "collections").
 There are a handful of these collections that can be administered to create and configure NFTs.
 Here is an explanation of each collection: